Alexandra Agiurgiuculese

 Alexandra Ana Maria Agiurgiuculese (born 15 January 2001) is a Romanian-Italian individual rhythmic gymnast who represents Italy.
-She is a World Championships silver and bronze medalist, and competed at the 2020 Olympic Games.
-She is the first Italian gymnast to win the Longines Prize for Elegance.
-She is a four-time medalist at the 2016 European Junior Championships.
-At the national level, she is the 2019 Italian National All-around champion, three-time (2017, 2018, 2020) Italian National All-around silver medalist.
+She is a World Championships silver and bronze medalist, and she competed at the 2020 Summer Olympics.
+Agiurgiuculese was the first Italian gymnast to win the Longines Prize for Elegance.

+On the national level, she is the 2019 Italian National all-around champion and three-time (2017, 2018, 2020) Italian National all-around silver medalist.

 Personal life

 Agiurgiuculese was born in Iași, Romania.
 She has a brother, Sebastian Constantin, and a sister, Madalina.
-Her mother is Romanian while her father is of half-Italian, half-Slovene descent.
-Her father worked at a factory in Italy and sent money to the family in Romania.
-Her mother and brothers later joined him.
+Her father worked at a factory in Italy and sent money to the family in Romania, and her mother and brothers later joined him.
 She lived in Romania from ages 8 to 10 with her grandparents and trained with the Romanian National rhythmic gymnastics team.
-She moved to Martignacco, where she attended middle school and later lived first with her coach, Spela Dragas, in Udine for 4 years.
-She speaks Romanian, Italian, and English.
+She moved to Martignacco, where she attended middle school and later lived first with her coach, Špela Dragaš, in Udine for 4 years.
+Agiurgiuculese speaks Romanian, Italian, and English.

 She joined the Aeronautica Militare at 17 and is a first airman as of 2020.
-She lived in Udine, until she moved to Desio in late 2021.
+She lived in Udine until she moved to Desio in late 2021.

-Career
+Gymnastics career

 Junior

-Representing Romania, Agiurgiuculese won the national competitions in Romania and competed in numerous international events such as at the 2011 Irina Delanu Cup and 2010 Miss Valentine Cup.
+Representing Romania, Agiurgiuculese won the national competitions in Romania and competed in numerous international events, such as at the 2011 Irina Delanu Cup and 2010 Miss Valentine Cup.

 In 2012, Agiurgiuculese began to represent Italy.
 She won the junior national championships in 2012, 2013 and 2015.
 At the 2014 MTM Ljubljana, she won gold in ball and silver in hoop, clubs, and ribbon.
 She also competed at the Italian Serie A. She competed at the 2015 Moscow Junior Grand Prix, finishing 8th in the all-around.
 She won the all-around gold at the 2015 MTM Cup in Ljubljana.

-Agiurgiuculese competed at the 2016 Lisboa Junior World Cup, taking bronze in ball, and finished 8th in rope, 7th in hoop, and 4th in clubs.
-She won silver in rope, and bronze in hoop and ball at the 2016 Pesaro Junior World Cup.
+Agiurgiuculese competed at the 2016 Lisboa Junior World Cup.
+She won bronze in ball and finished 8th in rope, 7th in hoop, and 4th in clubs.
+She won silver in rope and bronze in hoop and ball at the 2016 Pesaro Junior World Cup.
 At the 2016 Sofia Junior World Cup, Italy won the team bronze, and Agiurgiuculese took silver in ball and finished 4th in clubs.
 At the 2016 European Junior Championships, Italy won team bronze, and Agiurgiuculese qualified to all apparatus finals.
-She won silver in ball and clubs, and bronze in rope, and finished 4th in hoop.
+She won silver in ball and clubs and bronze in rope, and she finished 4th in hoop.